 Overview

-This release marks our fifth consecutive season purchasing from Biranu Dulo’s farm in the Tima sub-kebele of the Guji zone.
+This release marks our seventh consecutive season purchasing from Biranu Dulo’s farm in the Tima sub-kebele of the Guji zone.
 It’s processed and exported by Ture Waji and his rapidly growing company, Sookoo Coffee.

 Relationship